olafkfreund/ansible-k3s-rpi/README.md

 - Fetch the node token from the server
 - Install and start a `k3s-agent` service on the agents, joining the cluster
 - Enable autostart on boot for k3s on all nodes
+- Add nodes/master IP to /etc/hosts
+- Configure the nodes for ARM64
+- Configure NFS server and clients and automount /mnt/disk01 on each node.

 # See if it worked
 Log into your server node and run: